 An Australian tennis champion who dominated the national championships in the 1930s with a versatile, all-court game.

-Edgar 'Gar' Moon emerged from Queensland to become a dominant force in Australian tennis during the interwar period.
-His game was a blend of power and finesse, making him a formidable opponent on the grass courts of his home championships.
-Moon's crowning moment came in 1930 when he captured the Australian singles title, a victory that announced his arrival at the sport's highest level.
-He proved his prowess wasn't limited to singles, securing doubles and mixed doubles titles to complete a rare triple crown at the national event.
-Though his international reach was tempered by the era's limited travel, his mastery at home cemented his status as one of Australia's premier players of his generation.
+Edgar 'Gar' Moon captured the Australian singles title in 1930, his crowning achievement on the grass courts.
+Born in Queensland in 1904, he played with a blend of power and finesse.
+He proved his prowess beyond singles by securing doubles and mixed doubles titles, completing a rare triple crown at the national event.
+Though his international reach was tempered by the era's limited travel, his mastery at home marked him as one of Australia's premier players of his generation.
+Moon died in 1976.

 1901–1927